"When I grow up I want to write books and draw pictures"

-My last years at school were spent creating a portfolio of artwork to help me get a place in art college.
+My last years at school were spent creating a portfolio of artwork to help me get into art college.
 However, while waiting for exam results I was invited by a TV advert to 'Join the Navy and see the World'... and so I did, much to the dismay of my art teacher and mixed emotions of my parents.
-So in 1981 I left our small village in Lancashire for a most fantastic adventure.
+So in 1981, aged just 17, I left our small village in Lancashire excited to see what lay ahead.

 I decided to start going to art classes and at the first one, to my surprise I discovered that I could still draw and paint!
-I also started to play about with digital artwork on my iPad and was asked to do a design for a local community group for merchandise for the 2015 Tall Ships visit to Blyth, Northumberland (my home since 1990).
-Seeing my artwork go off to all corners of the globe gave me the push I needed to start up my own business.
+I also started to play about with digital artwork on my iPad and was commissioned to do a design used on merchandise for the 2015 Tall Ships visit to Blyth, Northumberland (my home since 1990).
+Seeing my artwork go off to all corners of the globe gave me the motivation to add artwork to my portfolio.

 For several years I had the name Start With a Doodle in my head.
-It was conceived in a classroom of 16-19 year olds with a variety of barriers to learning.
-I discovered that if I allowed them to doodle on paper while I was teaching, they would take in more information and also sit still longer before getting distracted.
+It was conceived in a classroom of 16-19 year olds with barriers to learning.
+I discovered that if I allowed them to doodle while I was teaching, they would take in more and sit still longer.
 One day one of the boys walked in and asked "can we start with a doodle miss?" and there it stayed in my head waiting for an opportunity to be used.
-As any creative person would hopefully agree, all ideas start with a doodle on a scrap of paper or sketchbook, and so I googled it and not one single person was using it as a business name or email.
-It was meant to be!
+As any creative person would agree, most ideas start with a doodle of some kind.
+I then googled ands to my surprise it was available as a business name and email.
+It was obviously meant to be!